wildfish/django-dashboards/docs/dashboards/howto/table_serializers.rst

 Filtering, Sorting and Pagination
 **********************************

+Under the hood the Table component uses the Javascript library Datatables.
+This gives you the ability to filter, sort and paginate your data out the box.
-Filtering, Sorting and Pagination is built into the TableSerializer without you needing to do anything.
+The TableSerializer has been built to accommodate this, knowing how to process and apply this to your dataset without you needing to do anything extra.

-It simply recognises the parameters passed in from the Table component and how to handle them.
-The Table component uses DataTables under the hood so if you decide to swap this out for something else you will need to implement your own versions of ``filter()`` and ``sort()`` methods.
+If you decide to swap out the Table compoent for something other than Datatables you may need to implement your own ``filter()`` and ``sort()`` methods on the TableSerializer class.

+If you use the BasicTable component you do not have to worry about this as these features are not included.